 The statute requires that an investigation be terminated without an injury determination if imports of the subject merchandise are found to be negligible.
 Negligible imports are generally defined in the Act, as amended, as imports from a country of merchandise corresponding to a domestic like product where such imports account for less than 3 percent of the volume of all such merchandise imported into the United States in the most recent 12-month period for which data are available that precedes the filing of the petition or the initiation of the investigation.
-However, if there are imports of such merchandise from a number of countries subject to investigations initiated on the same day that individually account for less than 3 percent of the total volume of the subject merchandise, and if the imports from those countries collectively account for more than 7 percent of the volume of all such merchandise imports form such countries are deemed not to be negligible.
-Based on U.S. importer questionnaire responses, imports from Korea accounted for \\\ percent of total imports of 4th tier cigarettes by quantity.
+However, if there are imports of such merchandise from a number of countries subject to investigations initiated on the same day that individually account for less than 3 percent of the total volume of the subject merchandise, and if the imports from those countries collectively account for more than 7 percent of the volume of all such merchandise imported into the United States during the applicable 12-month period, then imports from such countries are deemed not to be negligible.
+Based on U.S. importer questionnaire responses, imports from Korea accounted for percent of total imports of 4th tier cigarettes by quantity.
 Table IV-3 presents U.S imports in the twelve months preceding the filing of the petition, December 2018 through November 2019.

-&lt;sup>4 Sections 703(a)(1), 705(b)(1), 733(a)(1), and 735(b)(1) of the Act (19 U.S.C. §§ 1671b(a)(1), 1671d(b)(1), 1673b(a)(1), and 1673d(b)(1)).
+4 Sections 703(a)(1), 705(b)(1), 733(a)(1), and 735(b)(1) of the Act (19 U.S.C. §§ 1671b(a)(1), 1671d(b)(1), 1673b(a)(1), and 1673d(b)(1)).

-&lt;sup>5 Section 771 (24) of the Act (19 U.S.C § 1677(24)).
+5 Section 771 (24) of the Act (19 U.S.C § 1677(24)).

+Table IV-3

-Table IV-3 4th tier cigarettes: U.S. imports in the twelve-month period preceding the filing of the petition, December 2018 through November 2019
+4th tier cigarettes: U.S. imports in the twelve-month period preceding the filing of the petition,

-December 2 Novemb 018 through per 2019
+December 2018 through November 2019

+2018 through ber 2019

 Item Quantity (cartons) Share quantity (percent)

-U.S. imports from
+U.S. imports from Korea

-Korea

 Canada

 All other sources

 Nonsubject sources

 All import sources